cloudflare/cloudflare-docs/content/radar/get-started/embed.md

 ## Download a chart in PNG format

-1. Press the share button the open the sharing menu
+1. Select the Share icon next to the description of the chart you wish to share.

-2. Click the button labeled "Download Image"
+2. Select `Download Image.`

-3. Done!
-Your browser will download the .png file containing the requested chart
+3. A .png file containing the requested chart will be downloaded.

 ## Embed an interactive chart in your website